Robert Evans (journalist): Podcasting career

-Evans is the host of the podcast Behind the Bastards and one of three co-hosts of the podcast Worst Year Ever.
+In 2018, Evans began hosting the ongoing podcast Behind the Bastards with iHeart Media, which discusses the lives of "the worst humans in history."
+The show is typically structured around an informative script read by Evans with interjections from a guest co-host.
+In 2019, Evans began co-hosting the podcast It Could Happen Here as a discussion of the possibility of a Second American Civil War.
+After concluding its original nine-episode series, the show began releasing daily in 2021 and has continued to the present day discussing a variety of current events.

-In 2019, Evans completed the podcast series The War on Everyone, a podcast about how white supremacy and fascism have developed and spread into the American consciousness in the modern age, as well as It Could Happen Here, a podcast about the possibility of a Second American Civil War.
+In 2019, Evans completed the podcast series The War on Everyone, a podcast about how white supremacy and fascism have developed and spread into the American consciousness in the modern age.

 Evans published a new podcast series titled The Women's War in March and April 2020 about the primarily Kurdish autonomous region in Syria known as Rojava.

 Evans also published a Behind the Bastards podcast miniseries titled Behind the Police in June and July 2020, covering the history of policing in the United States to inform the present time of civil unrest.

 Behind the Police was co-hosted by Jason "Propaganda" Petty.
 In November 2020 through early 2021, Evans published Uprising: A Guide From Portland, a podcast detailing first-hand accounts of the 2020 George Floyd protests in Portland, Oregon.
+In September 2019 through May 2022, Evans was one of three co-hosts of the podcast Worst Year Ever.

+After a deal between iHeartMedia and Netflix was signed in December 2025, Behind the Bastards began streaming on Netflix in January 2026.